 Cash flow management is another issue for many new businesses.
 They often have difficulty generating sufficient inflows.
 If it continues over time, it causes liquidity problems.

 New businesses may have too much inventory in their warehouses, such as raw materials or semi-finished goods.
-They stock it to anticipate a sudden increase in the demand because of the customer’s positive response to their first sale.
+They stock it to anticipate a sudden increase in demand because of the customer’s positive response to their first sale.
 As a result, more money is tied up in inventory, and it takes some time to convert it into cash.

 Furthermore, the customer may also demand an extended credit period.
 That means the business won’t receive a cash payment until the credit period has ended (typically between 30 and 60 days).
 At the same time, the business must pay operational costs such as wages, rent, utilities, taxes, and interest payments.